laravel-hyperf/laravel-hyperf.com/docs/docs/cache.md

 }
 ```

 The example above may be simplified by passing a closure to the `block` method.
-When a closure is passed to this method, Laravel will attempt to acquire the lock for the specified number of seconds and will automatically release the lock once the closure has been executed:
+When a closure is passed to this method, Laravel Hyperf will attempt to acquire the lock for the specified number of seconds and will automatically release the lock once the closure has been executed:

 ```php
 Cache::lock('foo', 10)->block(5, function () {